VictorHeDev/google-books-cli/README.md

 - Address code review feedback
 - [x] Edit the checkForValidTitle function to accept certain punctuation characters like: ! ? - : . ,
 - [x] Small bug related to entering a search term where one or more of the returned books do not have any listed authors - try using 'foo'
-  - [.]
-Fixed this small bug -- I initially thought that if there's no author then it would send me an empty array.
+  - [x] Fixed this small bug -- I initially thought that if there's no author then it would send me an empty array.
 If there's no author then it would actually send back `undefined` so I was checking the length of `undefined` which does not exist
-- [ ] If entered a string of random characters which returns no results, an error message is shown but the prompt to select books from a list is still there.
+- [x] If entered a string of random characters which returns no results, an error message is shown but the prompt to select books from a list is still there.
 Strange user experience behavior
+  - [x] Implemented an early return to solve the behavior
 - [ ] Using 'nom test' fails to run the testing suite.
 See if I can get past this issue.
   - [ ] I don't see a problem on my end, but I will see if I can get some others to clone the repo and test this on their end
   - [ ] Add steps to resolve this issue in README